Longqing Emperor: Early life

-In September 1552, Zhu Zaiji and Zhu Zaizhen began receiving education together.
-Two months later, their wives were chosen and they were married in February 1553.
+In September 1552, Zhu Zaiji and Zhu Zaizhen began their education together.
+Two months later, wives were selected for them, and they were married in February 1553.
 After that, Zhu Zaiji moved from the Forbidden City to his princely palace.
 For thirteen years, he lived outside the Forbidden City, gaining experience of conditions beyond the Imperial Palace and developing an understanding of the country's issues.
-The Jiajing Emperor ensured that he and the officials treated the third and fourth sons equally, sparking speculation at court about who would be the new successor.
-This speculation was further fueled by the Emperor's fondness for Zhu Zaizhen's mother, with whom he spent a lot of time.
-In contrast, when Zhu Zaiji's mother died in February 1554, the funeral arrangements had to be revised twice, as the Emperor suppressed any insinuation that she held a higher status than just the mother of the presumptive successor.
+The Jiajing Emperor ensured that he and the officials treated the third and fourth sons equally, sparking speculation at court as to who would become his successor.
+This speculation was further fueled by the Emperor's fondness for Zhu Zaizhen's mother, in whose company he spent much of his time.
+In contrast, when Zhu Zaiji's mother died in February 1554, the funeral arrangements had to be revised twice, as the Emperor suppressed any suggestion that she held a higher status than just the mother of the presumptive heir.

 In March 1560, the Jiajing Emperor received a memorandum suggesting that Zhu Zaiji be appointed as his successor.
-In response, the Emperor was outraged and ordered the execution of the writer, but later that year, he changed his mind and ordered Zhu Zaizhen to go to his seat in Anlu, Huguang.
+The Emperor was outraged and ordered the execution of the writer, but later that year, he changed his mind and ordered Zhu Zaizhen to go to his seat in De'an, Huguang.
 This decision strengthened Zhu Zaiji's position, although he continued to be excluded from the Emperor's entourage and neglected.
 Unlike the deceased Zhu Zairui, the Emperor did not like him.
 Despite being 29 years old at the time of his accession to the throne and having a Confucian education, Zhu Zaiji lacked deep knowledge in statesmanship and was not adequately prepared to govern an empire.